 Abortion recovery isn’t something that is always openly talked about.
 Still, the need for information is real.
 How long does it take to recover physically?
 What about the emotional recovery?
 What is that like?

 Sorting through all the available information can be a challenge, especially if you have recently found out you are pregnant and are trying to decide which path is best for you.
 If you are considering abortion as an option, it’s best to be prepared for what you will go through from beginning to end, and afterward.

 While recovering in the first few days, experts advise drinking a lot of fluids, resting, taking vitamins and prescribed antibiotics, eating healthily, getting plenty of sleep, and avoiding aerobic exercise for two weeks.
 Also, don’t lift anything over 15 pounds, and don’t have sex or use tampons or anything else vaginally for two to four weeks.

 One of the most obvious effects following an abortion is bleeding, which lasts for one to two weeks, often includes blood clots, and can include cramping or bloating.
 If bleeding soaks two or more sanitary pads per hour, contact your doctor immediately.

 After an abortion, your body will be working to get back to normal, and that happens faster than you might expect.
 Ovulation is likely to happen within two to three weeks following the abortion procedure.
-This means you cannot delay in deciding upon, obtaining, and beginning use of birth control.
+This means you may want to revisit your contraceptive options.